 How to repressurise your boiler

-- First, switch off your boiler and give it sufficient time to cool.
+- Switch off your boiler and give it sufficient time to cool.

 - Check the filling loop, making sure both ends are attached and secure.

-- Then, open the two valves, you should hear the mains cold water entering the system
+- Open the two valves, you should hear the mains cold water entering the system

 - Keep the valves open until the pressure reading on your boiler gets to 1.5 bar.

-- Then, close both valves, one at a time.
+- Close both valves, one at a time.

 - Switch the boiler back on.
 You may also need to press the reset button, depending on your boiler.

-- Then, undo the filling loop, catching any water left in the loop.
+- Undo the filling loop, catching any water left in the loop.

 - Clean and keep the filling loop in a safe place.